 While it might seem like hiring a financial therapist is another expense that could complicate an already difficult financial situation, it might be better to view it as investment in your emotional and financial wellness, one that could help you build financial stability and wealth in the future.

-Another way to get–and stay–on top of your finances (that you do on your own) is to open a SoFi Money® cash management account.
+Another way to get–and stay–on top of your finances (that you do on your own) is to open an online bank account like SoFi Checking and Savings®.

-SoFi Money can help simplify your financial life by allowing you to earn competitive interest, spend and save–all in one account.
+SoFi Checking and Savings can help simplify your financial life by allowing you to earn competitive interest, spend and save–all in one account.